Caroline's Cooking

 pieces of salt cod in pot with milk and bay leaf to side.

-If you soak it longer, you can get pretty much all the salt out but it will be a bit more plain in flavor.
-Sometimes that's fine, while on other dishes you want a little more salty depth.
-Just not too much, of course.
+If you soak it longer, you can get pretty much all the salt out.
+However, it will be a bit more plain in flavor.
+Sometimes that's fine, while in other dishes you want a little more salty depth.
+It's a balance, and some depends on your taste as well.

-You can test a little of the fish as it's soaking to see how salty it tastes, to give you a sense if it has the right level of saltiness.
-For these, I'd say gently salted is best.
+You can test a little of the fish as it's soaking to see how salty it tastes.
+This will give you a sense if it has the right level of saltiness.
+For these, I'd say tasting a bit salty is best as it will become milder after mixing into the potato.

 How to make these stuffed peppers

 After you've soaked the fish, you poach it to gently cook it and make it easy to flake.
 Meanwhile cook and mash potatoes.
 Mix the two together along with some olive oil, garlic, salt and pepper then stuff the peppers.
-Bake until gently warm and just starting to brown.
+Bake until gently warm and the potato mixture is just starting to brown.

-Some versions poach in milk, others in water.
-Milk gives a slightly sweeter, milder flavor and so for me I feel works better for this since you are making a smoother filling with the potato.
+Some versions poach the fish in milk, while others use water.
+Milk gives a slightly sweeter, milder flavor and so for me I feel works better for this.
+It also pairs well with the potato, helping to make it creamy.

 dish of salt cod stuffed piquillo peppers with salad, cheese and olives blurred in background.